Do you work with young people OR children (under 18)?

-Do you work with young people OR children (under 18)?

 Do you offer Group work?

-I currently only work with 18+ adults on an individual basis.
+I currently only work with 18+ adults, individually or as a couple.

 I'm a counselling or psychotherapy student: will you work with me?

 I wish to encourage those studying psychotherapy and counselling and will do whatever I can to help.
 We would need to consider together if it would work for you.
 I don't rule it out, but please ensure that I meet your course requirements before contacting me.
 For example, some need UKCP rather than BACP registration.

 I'm a TV or radio Producer: will you be on my show?

 Probably not.
 I've done a fair amount of TV and radio work in previous incarnations.
 I'm humbled by your interest.
 I think my and the existential perspective has a lot to offer media work: challenging mainstream views with a provocative alternative.

 But I am focusing on my work with clients at present and carefully building my practice to avoid taking too much on and maintain a focus on quality.
 My work seeing clients, conducting research and other interests means it is unlikely I am the right fit for you at present.
 By all means get in touch.